-Dr. John Vincent is Senior Scientist and Head of the Molecular Neuropsychiatry and Development (MiND) Laboratory in the Campbell Family Mental Health Research Institute, and Director of Research Training and Mentorship at CAMH.
-He is Professor in the Child and Family Program in the Department of Psychiatry at the University of Toronto.
+Dr. John Vincent is a senior scientist in Molecular Science, head of the Molecular Neuropsychiatry and Development (MiND) Laboratory and director of research training and mentorship at the Centre for Addiction and Mental Health (CAMH).
+He is also a professor in the Child and Family Program in the Department of Psychiatry at the University of Toronto.

 Areas of Research